Who's who in cruise retail....

 Type of operator: Concessionaire

 Gebr.
 Heinemann and their subsidary Heinemann Americas, cruise retail services can be found across a number of cruise ships.
 As one of the world's leading travel retail companies, operating across the globe they operate in a number of major airports such as Frankfurt, Istanbul and Sydney alongside inflight, cruise and with a number of wholesale partners.
 Heinemann is a German family owned company with headquarters in Hamburg and regional hubs in Miami, Singapore and Sydney.
-In the cruise industry, Heinemann operates as a cruise line retail operator on Royal Caribbean, Mein Schiff and soon to be launched, Aroya Cruises in Saudi Arabia.
+In the cruise industry, Heinemann operates as a cruise line retail operator on Royal Caribbean, Mein Schiff, Hapag Lloyd, Phoenix Reisen and with the largest cruise retail space at sea, on Aroya Cruises in Saudi Arabia.
 They also provide wholesale partner services for a number of the other cruise retail operators.
+Recent ship openings include the largest cruise ships in the world, Icon of the Seas and Star of the Seas.

 Type of operator: Concessionaire